 Daniele points to “not knowing where to go” — for documentation authors as well as users — as a common cause of a failed documentation system.
 Therefore, documentation standards should specify where to go to find or contribute to different types of documentation.

 An interesting tactic Daniele shared: Running a 4-hour workshop once a quarter with new hires.
 Daniele’s session is focused on training developers about the types of documentation, where each should go, and what good documentation looks like.
 This helps instill a culture of good documentation from the beginning of each developer’s journey with the company.

 Only a small part of the workshop is a presentation; most of the time is spent doing exercises that reveal to developers the right way to write different types of docs.
-In the end there’s a certification that acknowledges the knowledge and skills that have been learned.
+In the end there’s a certification that acknowledges the skills and knowledge learned.

 Here’s a summary of Daniele’s workshop agenda:

-1. Part 1 - Quality: understanding how documentation works and what good documentation looks like; introduction to the Diátaxis documentation framework; applying it to documentation problems; applying it to your work.
+1. Part 1 - Quality: understanding how documentation works and what good documentation looks like; introducing the Diátaxis documentation framework; applying it to documentation problems; applying it to your work.

 2. Part 2 - Execution: getting things done; authoring practices and approaches; getting work started and keeping it going; making life easy for yourself.

 Transforming a culture is hard and delicate work that’s all too easy to disrupt.
 It’s a long task of nurture and education that requires finding ways to bring teams and individuals along, willingly, with the desired change.
 Still, it’s more sustainable than trying to do the right things in an adverse culture.
 On the contrary, to establish a good culture is to set virtuous cycles in motion, in which doing the right thing becomes the easy thing to do, and in which practice reinforces values.